saintcheece/rees.exe-DSi-Theme/README.md

 # rees.exe-DSi-Theme
 my personal DSi theme for the system's custom firmware [TwilightMenu++ by RocketRobz](https://wiki.ds-homebrew.com/twilightmenu/).
 It modified the bootsplash, background, icons, and sfxs.

-The theme is inspired by the Pip-Boy from the Fallout franchise and uses the fictional device's sound effects for navigation provided by the [resources uploaded by Inthegrave](https://www.sounds-resource.com/pc_computer/fallout3/sound/7029/).
+The theme is inspired by the Pip-Boy from the Fallout franchise and uses the fictional device's sound effects for navigation archived by [Inthegrave](https://www.sounds-resource.com/pc_computer/fallout3/sound/7029/).

-It also uses an [orchestral cover of the DSi Shop by Jacob Shay](https://youtu.be/VZgXNPRJJPY?feature=shared) to fit the 50's style.
+It also uses an [orchestral cover of the DSi Shop by Jacob Shay](https://youtu.be/VZgXNPRJJPY?feature=shared) for the go-to music to fit the 50's style better.

 ## Installation
 For **theme installation**, copy/move the `rees.exe` folder to `[ROOT]\_nds\TWiLightMenu\dsimenu\themes\`

-⚠️ NOTE: If you haven't already, [enable the use of Custom Themes](https://wiki.ds-homebrew.com/twilightmenu/faq?faq=how-do-i-install-custom-themes-for-twilight-menu).
+⚠️ NOTE: If you haven't already, [enable Custom Themes under GUI Settings](https://wiki.ds-homebrew.com/twilightmenu/faq?faq=how-do-i-install-custom-themes-for-twilight-menu).

 For **splashboot installation**, copy/move the contents from `Custom Splash\extras` to your SD Card's `[ROOT]\_nds\TWiLightMenu\extras\`

-⚠️ NOTE: If you haven't already, [enable the use custom DSi Splash Screen](https://wiki.ds-homebrew.com/twilightmenu/custom-boot-splashes).
+⚠️ NOTE: If you haven't already, [enable DSi Splash Screens under GUI Settings](https://wiki.ds-homebrew.com/twilightmenu/custom-boot-splashes).

 💡 TIP: For better results, change the system color under your DSi's System Settings to orange.

 ## Modifications
 If you want to disable the music and only hear the white noises:
-1. Get rid of the initial `bgm.wav` you can do this by doing either of the following:
+1. Get rid of the initial `bgm.wav`.
+You can do this by doing either of the following:
     - if you don't mind, delete it then move on to the next step.
     - if you might consider going back, rename it something else (eg: `old.wav`) then proceed to the next step.
 2. Rename the `humonlybgm.wav` to `bgm.wav`